Bay United F.C.: Home stadium

 When the club was first formed, it played its matches at the Wolfson Stadium, in KwaZakhele, Port Elizabeth.
-Following the 2007–08 NFD season, and the club's promotion to the PSL, the stadium was deemed below league standards.
-The team then moved its home matches to the EPRU Stadium in Port Elizabeth for the 2008–09 Premier Soccer League.
+Following the 2007–08 NFD season, and the club's promotion to the Premiership, the stadium was deemed below league standards.
+The team then moved its home matches to the EPRU Stadium in Port Elizabeth for the 2008–09 season.
 The team shared the stadium with Eastern Province rugby team.
 During the season, the team also hosted some matches at East London's Buffalo City Stadium.

-The team was relegated at the end of the 2008–09 PSL season, and then moved its home matches to the smaller Westbourne Oval.
+The team was relegated at the end of the 2008–09 Premiership season, and then moved its home matches to the smaller Westbourne Oval.
 During the 2009–10 National First Division season, the team experienced scheduling issues, and was forced to also host matches at NMMU's Xerox Stadium, and the EPRU Stadium.

 During the 2010–11 National First Division season the team began by hosting its matches at the Westbourne Oval, but later shifted to hosting its matches at the Gelvandale Stadium.

 The youth team played its home matches at the NU2 Stadium.

-After moving to Limpopo, the club played at Old Peter Mokaba Stadium, University of Limpopo Stadium and Seshego Stadiumin Polokwane.
+After moving to Limpopo, the club played at Old Peter Mokaba Stadium, University of Limpopo Stadium and Seshego Stadium in Polokwane.